guardian/mobile-n10n/docs/architecture/03-postresql-upgrade-procedure.md

 - Enable auto minor version upgrade
 - Parameter group: `logical-replication-subscriber` (which sets `rds.logical_replication` to 1)

-2. With the same schemas and user accounts
+2. With the same schemas (without indexes) and user accounts

 3. No data